 Where to Look for Checking, Savings, and Money Market Accounts

-Ask for a list of all types of account charges before you agree to open one.
-Compare the fees each bank charges and choose one that works with the way you’ll use your account.
-If you use ATMs a lot, for example, look for a bank that does not charge for using its own ATMs and reimburses you for ATM charges from other banks.
+If you use ATMs a lot, for example, look for a bank or credit union that does not charge for using its own ATMs and reimburses you for ATM charges from other banks.
 Also, do not authorize overdrafts or overdraft protection, because it can cause you to pay high fees for overdrafts or for the overdraft protection service.

 If You Can't Get an Account Because of Previous Bad Checks

 You might be denied an account, however, if you have a bad check writing history.
-Check verification companies keep track of banks’ experiences with their customers, much as credit reporting agencies do for creditors.
 Most banks will check your check writing history with a check verification company before they will open an account for you.

 Here's what to do if you are denied a bank account because of information provided by a check verification company: